LandonTheCoder/raytrace/README.md

 This is based on the Ray Tracing in One Weekend tutorial, with a few modifications added for flexibility (such as modifying it so that it can output to formats other than PPM, with room for expansion).

 ## Build Options ##
-I have 1 option: the "png" feature, which enables/disables libpng support (to enable writing PNG files).
+I have 2 options: the "png" feature, which enables/disables libpng support (to enable writing PNG files), and the "jpeg" feature, which enables/disables libjpeg/libjpeg-turbo support (which enables writing JPEG files).
 I will use options to allow picking optional features (like image-format support).

 I highly suggest you supply a buildtype option or it will be painfully slow.
 By default, it uses "--buildtype debug" which provides no optimization options at all.
 I highly suggest using either the debugoptimized buildtype (equivalent to -O2 -g), the release buildtype (equivalent to -O3), or maybe minsize if you are space/cache-constrained (equivalent to -Os -g).